-Serve this dish over spaghetti, orzo, or cauliflower rice with a heavy sprinkle of parmesan cheese and fresh herbs!
+Serve this dish with a heavy sprinkle of parmesan cheese and fresh herbs!

 How do I make this dish paleo or whole30 compliant?

 It’s pretty easy – just skip the wine and add 1/4 cup more chicken broth, and 1 tbsp more of tomato paste.
 Double-check the labels to make sure your ingredients are paleo/whole30.
-Serve it over cauliflower rice or with a side of roasted veggies, garnished with fresh parsley or basil instead of cheese.
+I love to serve it over cauliflower rice or with a side of roasted veggies.

 How do I store this easy Italian chicken dish?